krahets/hello-algo/en/docs/chapter_sorting/quick_sort.md

 ## 11.5.2 &nbsp; Algorithm Characteristics

-- **Time complexity of $O(n \log n)$, non-adaptive sorting**: In the average case, the number of recursive levels of sentinel partitioning is $\log n$, and the total number of loops at each level is $n$, using $O(n \log n)$ time overall.
-In the worst case, each round of sentinel partitioning divides an array of length $n$ into two sub-arrays of length $0$ and $n - 1$, at which point the number of recursive levels reaches $n$, the number of loops at each level is $n$, and the total time used is $O(n^2)$.
+- **Time complexity of $O(n \log n)$, non-adaptive sorting**: On average, sentinel partitioning produces $\log n$ recursive levels, and the total number of loop iterations across each level is $n$, so the overall time complexity is $O(n \log n)$.
+In the worst case, each round of sentinel partitioning splits an array of length $n$ into sub-arrays of lengths $0$ and $n - 1$.
+The recursion depth then reaches $n$, with $n$ loop iterations at each level, yielding an overall time complexity of $O(n^2)$.
 - **Space complexity of $O(n)$, in-place sorting**: In the case where the input array is completely reversed, the worst recursive depth reaches $n$, using $O(n)$ stack frame space.
 The sorting operation is performed on the original array without the aid of an additional array.
-- **Non-stable sorting**: In the last step of sentinel partitioning, the pivot may be swapped to the right of equal elements.
+- **Unstable sorting**: In the last step of sentinel partitioning, the pivot may be swapped to the right of an equal element.

 ## 11.5.3 &nbsp; Why Is Quick Sort Fast

-From the name, we can see that quick sort should have certain advantages in terms of efficiency.
-Although the average time complexity of quick sort is the same as "merge sort" and "heap sort", quick sort is usually more efficient, mainly for the following reasons.
+As the name suggests, quick sort has clear efficiency advantages.
+Although its average time complexity is the same as that of "merge sort" and "heap sort", quick sort is usually faster in practice for the following reasons.

-- **The probability of the worst case occurring is very low**: Although the worst-case time complexity of quick sort is $O(n^2)$, which is not as stable as merge sort, in the vast majority of cases, quick sort can run with a time complexity of $O(n \log n)$.
+- **The worst case is unlikely to occur**: Although the worst-case time complexity of quick sort is $O(n^2)$ and its performance is less predictable than that of merge sort, quick sort runs in $O(n \log n)$ time in the vast majority of cases.
-- **High cache utilization**: When performing sentinel partitioning operations, the system can load the entire sub-array into the cache, so element access efficiency is relatively high.
-Algorithms like "heap sort" require jump-style access to elements, thus lacking this characteristic.
+- **High cache efficiency**: During sentinel partitioning, the system can load the entire sub-array into cache, so accessing elements is relatively efficient.
+By contrast, algorithms such as "heap sort" require non-contiguous access to elements and therefore do not enjoy this advantage.
-- **Small constant coefficient of complexity**: Among the three algorithms mentioned above, quick sort has the smallest total number of operations such as comparisons, assignments, and swaps.
-This is similar to the reason why "insertion sort" is faster than "bubble sort".
+- **Small constant factors**: Among the three algorithms above, quick sort performs the fewest comparisons, assignments, and swaps in total.
+This is similar to why "insertion sort" is faster than "bubble sort".

 ## 11.5.4 &nbsp; Pivot Optimization

-**Quick sort may have reduced time efficiency for certain inputs**.
-Take an extreme example: suppose the input array is completely reversed.
-Since we select the leftmost element as the pivot, after sentinel partitioning is complete, the pivot is swapped to the rightmost end of the array, causing the left sub-array length to be $n - 1$ and the right sub-array length to be $0$.
-If we recurse down like this, each round of sentinel partitioning will have a sub-array length of $0$, the divide-and-conquer strategy fails, and quick sort degrades to a form approximate to "bubble sort".
+**Quick sort can become less time-efficient for certain inputs**.
+Consider an extreme example in which the input array is in completely descending order.
+Because we choose the leftmost element as the pivot, once sentinel partitioning is complete, the pivot is swapped to the far right of the array, leaving a left sub-array of length $n - 1$ and a right sub-array of length $0$.
+If this continues recursively, each round of sentinel partitioning produces one sub-array of length $0$, the divide-and-conquer strategy breaks down, and quick sort degenerates into an approximation of "bubble sort".

-To avoid this situation as much as possible, **we can optimize the pivot selection strategy in sentinel partitioning**.
-For example, we can randomly select an element as the pivot.
-However, if luck is not good and we select a non-ideal pivot every time, efficiency is still not satisfactory.
+To reduce the chance of this happening, **we can optimize the pivot selection strategy used in sentinel partitioning**.
+For example, we can choose a pivot at random.
+However, if we are unlucky and repeatedly pick poor pivots, performance can still be unsatisfactory.

 It should be noted that programming languages usually generate "pseudo-random numbers".
-If we construct a specific test case for a pseudo-random number sequence, the efficiency of quick sort may still degrade.
+If we construct a specific test case against a pseudo-random sequence, quick sort can still suffer degraded performance.

-For further improvement, we can select three candidate elements in the array (usually the first, last, and middle elements of the array), **and use the median of these three candidate elements as the pivot**.
-In this way, the probability that the pivot is "neither too small nor too large" will be greatly increased.
-Of course, we can also select more candidate elements to further improve the robustness of the algorithm.
-After adopting this method, the probability of time complexity degrading to $O(n^2)$ is greatly reduced.
+To improve further, we can choose three candidate elements from the array, usually the first, last, and middle elements, **and use the median of the three as the pivot**.
+This greatly increases the chance that the pivot is "neither too small nor too large".
+We can also choose more candidate elements to further improve the robustness of the algorithm.
+With this method, the probability that the time complexity degrades to $O(n^2)$ is significantly reduced.

 Example code is as follows: